Browser Compatibility Notification

 Someone reading a book outdoors

-YRP Recognizing National AccessAbility Week: May 26 to June 1, 2024
+YRP Statement Recognizing National AccessAbility Week: May 25 to May 31

-York Regional Police would like to take this opportunity to celebrate and promote accessibility for our police service members who are working with restrictions and those in the York Region community living with disabilities.
+York Regional Police would like to take this opportunity to celebrate and promote accessibility for our police service members who are working with restrictions and persons with disabilities in the York Region community.

-The events and initiatives of this week, taking place all over Canada, are focused on highlighting the value and leadership of people with disabilities and working to address the stigma, biases and barriers that many continue to experience.
+The events and initiatives of National AccessAbility week taking place all over Canada focus on highlighting the value and leadership of those with disabilities.
+They also work to address the stigma, biases and barriers that many continue to experience.

-York Regional Police remains committed to emphasizing a barrier-free workplace and respectful engagement with community members with disabilities.
+Accessibility is a foundational pathway in York Regional Police’s Inclusive Policing Action Plan – as such, the organization will continue to emphasize a barrier-free workplace, and respectful engagement with community members with disabilities.

 Accessibility for Ontarians with Disabilities Act (AODA)